excalidraw/excalidraw/src/packages/excalidraw/README_NEXT.md

 ### detectScroll

 Indicates whether Excalidraw should listen for `scroll` event on the nearest scrollable container in the DOM tree and recompute the coordinates (e.g. to correctly handle the cursor) when the component's position changes.
-You can disable this when you either know this doesn't affect your app or you want to take care of it yourself (calling the [`refresh()`](#ref) method).
+You can disable this when you either know this doesn't affect your app or you want to take care of it yourself (calling the [`refresh()`](#refresh) method).

+### detectPosition

+Indicates whether the coordinates should be recomputed (eg to correctly handle the cursor) when the component's position changes.
+This will be disabled by default.

+Resizing and handling nearest scrollable parent ([detectScroll](#detectScroll)) is already handled so if there is any other case where position gets updated is where you will want to enable this prop (eg multiple scroll containers, or position updating due to addition/removal of elements in flex container).

+You might want to disable [detectScroll](#detectScroll) when you enable this prop.

 ### Extra API's